elyziumayo/Rofi-networkmanager/README.md

 <div>

  - Rofi Customization:
 The default rofi theme for my script is located at ~/Scripts/wifi.rasi. 🎨 Feel free to customize the theme to match your aesthetic.
-It's like a blank canvas... but with Wi-Fi! 🖼️
+It's like a blank canvas... but with Wi-Fi! 🖼️ , The .rasi theme is a modified version of a theme from [Adi1090x](https://github.com/adi1090x/rofi.git).
+If you see anything funky in the design, scrub the code and make it yours! ✨

 - Modify the Script:
 The script responsible for fetching networks is in ./scripts/rofi-wifi.sh. 🖥️ Make it your own by tweaking the code or adding more awesome features!

-- Set Up Rofi:

 Make sure the script is executable: